upstox/upstox-php/examples/websocket/market_data/README.md

 composer install
 ```

 in your terminal.
-This command will automatically install all the necessary PHP packages specified in the composer.json file, including `upstox-php-sdk`, `amphp/websocket-client`, and `guzzlehttp/guzzle`.
+This command will automatically install all the necessary PHP packages specified in the composer.json file, including `amphp/websocket-client`, and `guzzlehttp/guzzle`.
 These dependencies will be installed in a new `/vendor` folder, which will be created on the same level as the composer.json file.
 This streamlined process facilitates a quick and efficient setup of the project environment with all the required dependencies.

 ### Configuration